awsdocs/aws-go-developer-guide/doc_source/s3-example-basic-bucket-operations.rst

 Download the item from the bucket.
 If an error occurs, call ``exitErrorf``.
-Otherwise notify the user that the download succeeded.
+Otherwise, notify the user that the download succeeded.

 .. literalinclude:: example_code/s3/s3_download_object.go
    :lines: 57-67